 The Higher Learning Commission is a regional accreditation agency that accredits degree-granting institutions of higher education that are based in the 19-state North Central region of the United States.
-HLC’s Criteria for Accreditation reflect a set of guiding values.
+Institutions that the Commission accredits are evaluated against the Commission's Criteria for Accreditation, a set of standards that institutions must meet to receive and/or maintain accredited status.
 The accreditation process is based on a system of peer review, with approximately 1,300 educators from institutions of higher education serving as peer reviewers.

 In addition to comprehensive, university-wide accreditation, Illinois Tech’s individual academic units and programs may fall under the purview of specialized/program accreditors.
 Such accreditation includes:

-Armour College of Engineering programs accredited by ABET:
+Armour College of Engineering programs accredited by the Engineering Accreditation Commission of ABET: